RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 ![Voice Dictation Basics in Markdown Monster](https://github.com/RickStrahl/ImageDrop/raw/refs/heads/master/MarkdownMonster/VoiceDictation.mp4)

-The other big issue I'll cover here relates to using the WinSdk in WPF and specifically using the Windows.Media feature many of which require the old WinRT runtime.
-Those components were not ported to more the more modern runtime and this further complicates accessing SDK features from .NET and I'll talk in some detail about that because it caused me a lot of pain trying to get these features integrated into my application properly.
+The other big issue I'll cover here relates to using the WinSdk in WPF and specifically using the Windows.Media feature, many of which require the old WinRT runtime.
+Those components were not ported to the more modern runtime, and this further complicates accessing SDK features from .NET.
+I'll talk in some detail about that, because it caused me a lot of pain trying to get these features integrated reliably.

 ##AD##